 With the release of Chrome v62 Google have begun marking non-HTTPS pages that contain password and credit card form input fields as 'NOT SECURE' in the address bar and will soon be broadening the criteria to opt in forms etc.

 Webmaster who's sites will be effected have been getting emailed by Google for a few months now so nobody with an effected website can claim that they where not aware of the situation.
 Websites that are not affected will not have had an email from Google.

 Regardless of what many scaremongers and unscrupulous web hosting companies are spreading this Google update will not effect websites that do not request passwords or credit numbers so if you are a local tradesman for example with small website advertising your business or services and you do not collect online payments or request that people log in with a password then this has no bearing on you whatsoever.
 Do not believe the people say that all website regardless of their content are effected

-Even if your website triggers a false warning - like we have manage to trigger with this article - visitors are not entering credit card information and are not logging in so whether the site is showing as secure or not has no relevance whatsoever, I mean you're reading this article aren't you?
+Even if your website triggers a false warning visitors are not entering credit card information and are not logging in so whether the site is showing as secure or not has no relevance whatsoever.

 What you have here are resellers - companies and individuals reselling hosting for large hosting companies under a white label set up - simply taking advantage of Google's announcement and trying to cash in.
 Do you really need SSL?